theguythatmakesstuff/ScratchEverywhere-ps3-port/README.md

 ### Building

-In order to embed a Scratch project in the 3dsx executable, you'll need to compile the source code.
+In order to embed a Scratch project in the Scratch 3DS executable, you'll need to compile the source code.

-In order to build, you will need to have Devkitpro's SDKs installed with the DevkitARM toolchain and libctru.
+No matter the platfrom, you will need to have Devkitpro's SDKs installed.
+For the 3DS you will need the DevkitARM toolchain and libctru, and for the Wii U you will need the DevkitPPC toolchain, WUT, and all SDL2 libraries for the Wii U.

-- Devkitpro's install instructions are available at: https://devkitpro.org/wiki/Getting_Started
+- Devkitpro's install instructions are available at : https://devkitpro.org/wiki/Getting_Started

 Download the source code from the releases tab and unzip it.

 Make a `romfs` folder inside the unzipped source code and put the Scratch project inside of that.
 - The Scratch project MUST be named `project.sb3`, all lowercase.
 - For faster load times/less limitations, you can also unzip the sb3 project file and put the contents into a new folder called `project`.

-- If you would like to change the name of the app, go inside the `Makefile` and edit `APP_TITLE`, `APP_DESCRIPTION` and `APP_AUTHOR` to whatever you please.
+If you would like to change the name of the app or any other information you can edit one of the Makefiles.
+For the 3DS you need to edit `Makefile_3ds` and change `APP_TITLE`, `APP_DESCRIPTION` and `APP_AUTHOR` to whatever you please.
+For the Wii U you need to edit `Makefile_wiiu` and change `APP_NAME`, `APP_SHORT_DESCRIPTION`, `APP_LONG_DESCRIPTION` and `APP_AUTHOR` to whatever you please.

 Then it should be as simple as running `make` in the source code folder.